unlock-protocol/docs/docs/governance/frequently-asked-questions.md

 ## What is Unlock Inc. (aka Unlock Labs)?

 Unlock Inc. is the company that wrote the first versions of the Unlock Protocol.
-It is now just one of the many stakeholders of the Unlock protocol DAO and community.
+It is now just one of the many stakeholders of the Unlock Protocol DAO and community.

 ## What is the Unlock DAO?